 - Generally bulkier than gas BBQs and need more room to store

-- You won't get the same smoky flavour as with charcoal
+- You won't always get the same smoky flavor as with charcoal on all gas BBQ designs

 Laura has been writing about homes and gardens for 14 years.
 She started out as a newspaper reporter, then was editor of a regional magazine, and editorial manager for a travel company (who doesn’t love a free holiday?).
 She started at Real Homes magazine in 2015 as Deputy Editor and then become Editor before taking on her current position, which focuses on video and events (you may have seen her presenting Real Homes TV).
 She loves spending time in the garden with her toddler and has a bizarre passion for moving lawns!